⚡ WholeTech

 Public Safety & APD Staffing

-The Austin Police Department has faced significant staffing challenges, with officer counts falling well below authorized levels.
-Response times, training academy capacity, and the balance between public safety and police accountability are active areas of policy discussion.
+Austin Police Department has faced staffing challenges, with officer counts well below authorized levels.
+Response times, training capacity, and accountability are active policy areas.

 🎸